etopiei/braintest/README.md

 To write a `,` - write a test that throws an IOError

-You can see examples of all of these in action in the sample `program.py` provided in this repo.
+You can see examples of all of these in action in the [sample test](tests/test_program.py) provided in this repo.
 Be careful though!
 Tests are ran in order based on their alphabetical sorting of their function names.

 ## Why?